Cannabis in Spain: Legality

+Psychoactive cannabis

 Sale and importation of any quantity of cannabis is a criminal offence, punishable by jail time.
 The purchase, possession and consumption of cannabis in a public place constitutes a misdemeanour punishable by a fine and confiscation of the product.
 Consumption and cultivation by adults in a private space is legal, the latter due to a legal vacuum and provided that it is shown to be for one's own consumption.
 Cannabis plants that are located somewhere visible from the street/public place (i.e. from balconies) are considered a serious administrative offense, which leads to a fine from 601 to 30,000€.

 Cannabis laws in Spain can vary by autonomous community.
 For example, in June 2017, Catalonia legalised the cultivation, consumption and distribution of cannabis for members of designated cannabis clubs.
 The clubs must be self-sufficient non-profit organisations and only distribute cannabis to those aged 18 years old and over.
 Cannabis clubs in Catalonia are also limited to producing 150kg of dried cannabis a year and must follow rules intended to stop drug tourism.
+In July 2021, it was revealed that the cannabis clubs in Barcelona were facing being shut down due to the supreme court cutting out a legal loophole that had allowed them to exist.
+As of April 2022, clubs were still operating in Barcelona when it was revealed that some have been used by drug trafficking networks.

 The political party Podemos supports legalising and regulating cannabis in Spain.
 In 2021, the political party Más País introduced a motion to legalise the recreational use of cannabis in Spain.
 It was supported by Unidas Podemos, an electoral alliance of which Podemos is part of.
 However, the governing Spanish Socialist Workers' Party, often referred to under its abbreviated name, PSOE, voted against the motion.

+Cannabis social clubs

+Hundreds of cannabis consumption clubs and user associations have been established throughout Spain, as early as 1991.
+The number of active private "cannabis clubs" existing in Spain is subject to variations and interpretation, but an overwhelming majority of them are located in Barcelona (Catalonia) alone.

+All actions related to cannabis apart from sale or trade are not considered criminal offenses, and normally are misdemeanors punishable by a fine.
+These "asociaciones cannábicas" (cannabis associations, cannabis users associations) are established as non-profit associations that grow cannabis on behalf of their members, and distribute the harvest to their members in exchange for the costs of production (which allow to avoid the legal classification as "sale", hence remaining within the legal boundaries of the non-criminalized activities of personal cultivation and possession).
+The legal status of these clubs remains however uncertain and subject to variations depending on the case, the judge, and the region.

+The evolution of the legal status of cannabis social clubs in Spain has a complex history, with important key dates: